 - Mountain Passes: 0

 - Difficulty Level: 0/10

 This is the calm before the storm.
 There will be no trekking today.
-It takes about six hours to drive from Huaraz to the start of the Huayhuash circuit so by the time you get there, you won’t have much daylight left for trekking.
-Usually, you will leave Huaraz in the morning at around 9 AM.
-You’ll have a quick lunch break at a small town just before you reach the Cordillera Huayhuash and then will arrive at your campsite in the mid-afternoon at around 3 PM.
+It takes about six hours to drive from Huaraz to the start of the Huayhuash circuit so by the time you get there, there won’t be much daylight left for trekking.
+Usually, the groups will leave Huaraz at around 9 AM.
+There is a quick lunch break at a small town just before you reach the Cordillera Huayhuash.
+Usually, you will arrive at the campsite in the mid-afternoon at around 3 PM.
 If you have booked with a trekking company, then camp is already set up for you.
 Take the next few hours to chill, hang loose, and get to know your trek mates.

 Day 2: Chasin’ Some Views

 - Campsite Altitude: 4,200 meters

 - Mountain Passes: 2

 - Difficulty Level: 6/10